ApolloAuto/apollo/docs/14_Others/代码实践/how_to_use_ci_result.md

 1. Lint your code including .cc, .h, .py, BUILD, etc
 1. Run all unit tests

-So it's recommended that the following commands should be run before commiting your code.
+So it's recommended that the following commands should be run before committing your code.

 ```